Gravitational waves from $\rm{SU(}$$N$$\rm{)/Sp(}$$N$$\rm{)}$ composite Higgs models: Acknowledgements

 \section{Acknowledgements}

 MTF and MR acknowledge partial funding from The Independent Research Fund Denmark, grant numbers DFF 6108-00623 and DFF 1056-00027B, respectively.
 KT acknowledges the financial support from Academy of Finland, project $\# 342777$.
 MET acknowledges funding from Augustinus Fonden, application $\#22-19584$, to cover part of the expenses associated with visiting the University of Helsinki for half a year.
+We would also like to thank Marek Lewicki for useful discussions about the gravitational wave calculations.